vanzll/vanzll.github.io/_pages/about.md

 - **An Atmospheric Pollutant Source Tracing Algorithm Based on Improved Swarm Optimization and Path Planning** (submitted)

+## While Paper
+As these works are patented in China, all these names are directly translated from Chinese.

+- **White Paper on Cross-Border Economic Large Language Model**

 <!--
 <span class='anchor' id='academic-results'></span>
 # 📝 Selected Academic Results